JonEG/typo3-certifications/notes/04-core-architecture-and-apis/tca-types-file-and-folder.md

 Goals:

-- [ ] I know about options to define relations from records to files/folders
+- [ ] I know about options to define relations from records to files/folders.
-- [ ] I know how to change appearance and behaviour of those relations
+- [ ] I know how to change appearance and behaviour of those relations.

 ---